bcumming/kb-poc/docs/alps/hardware.md

 Alps is a HPE Cray EX3000 system, a liquid cooled blade-based, high-density system.

+!!! todo
+    this is a skeleton - all of the details need to be filled in

 ## Alps Cabinets

 The basic building block of the system is a liquid-cooled cabinet.